-McVeigh has travelled extensively to carry out her practice and has held residencies in Mexico, India, China and more recently the Nirox Foundation in South Africa.
-She is a Fellow in Creative Research at University of the Arts, London and has exhibited and lectured internationally including solo exhibiton at Eykyn Maclean Gallery, New York (publication essay by Simon Schama), 2018, London’s A Foundation (publication essay by JJ Charlesworth), 2009 and presentation of her work at Louise Bourgeois' Salon in New York.
-Recent solo exhibitons include Language of Memory at Summerhall Arts in Edinburgh (2015-16) and Inventory: Invisible Companion at Kettle's Yard, Cambridge (2015) and David Krut Projects, NY (2011).
+McVeigh has travelled extensively to carry out her practice and has held residencies in Mexico, India, China and more recently at the Nirox Foundation in South Africa.
+She is a Fellow in Creative Practice at University of the Arts, London and has exhibited and lectured internationally including solo exhibitons at Eykyn Maclean Gallery, New York (2018), Summerhall Arts, Edinburgh (2016), Kettle's Yard, Cambridge (2015) and David Krut Projects, NY (2011).
 Her participations to group exhibitions include Plato in L.A.: Contemporary Artists' Visions, Getty Villa, Los Angeles (2018),The New Book of Knowledge, Metamatic-Taf, Athens (2016) moving image Light Switch for Extinction Marathon at the Serpentine Gallery (2014) and Glass Stress, White Light/White Heat at the 55th Venice Biennale (2013).
-In 2009 she worked in film on a trip to Syria where she recorded Sight of Memory, exhibited Icastica Biennale, Arezzo (2013) and in 2012 travelled to Kyrgyzstan with the BBC to research and direct two short films about artists for televsion.
+In 2009 she worked in film on a trip to Syria where she recorded Sight of Memory, exhibited Icastica Biennale, Arezzo (2013) and in 2012 she travelled to Kyrgyzstan with the BBC to research and direct two short films about artists for televsion.
 McVeigh attended Louise Bourgeois' salon in New York (2007) where she gave a short presentation of her work.

 Selected Solo Exhibitions: Elegy to Nature, Eykyn Maclean Gallery, New York (2018), 6671 Days, Nirox Foundation, South Africa (2016); Contours, Hazard Gallery, Johannesburg, South Africa (2016); 'Birth': Origins at the end of life, Kurashiki University of Science and the Arts, Japan (2015); Language of Memory, Summerhall, Edinburgh (2015-16); Invisible Companion, Kettle's Yard, Cambridge (2015); Into the Void, House of St Barnabas, London (2013); Hunting Song, Gervasuti Foundation, 55th Venice Biennale (2013); New Ink Paintings, Michael Goedhuis, London (2015); Archaeology of Memory, Nirox Projects, Johannesburg (2011) and SMAC gallery, Cape Town (2011); Dialogue, David Krut Projects, New York (2010/11); New Work, A Foundation, London (2009).